How to jump from KNOWING what you want to DOING what you want.

 It may sound scary at first, but tackling uncomfortable situations — like asking a woman out on a first date — is a skill you can build.

-Developing this ability does not require super powers or performance-enhancing chemicals.
+Developing this ability does not require having super powers, playing any mind games, or using performance-enhancing chemicals.

 On the contrary, the requirements are well within your grasp: honesty and some heightened self-awareness.